tulimid1/Maze_Task/README.md

 # Maze Generation Algorithm Documentation

 This repository holds the code used to generate single path randomized mazes based off two important parameters: number of turns and path length.
-The code has been provided in both MATLAB and Python.
+The code has been provided in MATLAB and Python.

 In general, the maze algorithm utilizes two functions: (From MATLAB code)

 Generate Maze function

-__Inputs__:
-- num_turns: number of turns
-- path_length: number of blocks/ spaces to travel
+__Inputs__: number of turns (num_turns), number of blocks / spaces to travel (path_length), x maximum (gridX), Y maximum (gridY), and maximum number of iterations (maxIter)
-- gridX: x maximum
-- gridY: Y maximum
-- maxIter: maximum number of iterations

-__Outputs__:
-- visualization of random maze
+__Output__: Visualization of maze

-Random Choice function
-- Randomly choose 1 value from array with weights q (pseudo-unifrom)

-__Inputs__:
-- array: array of values [ N X 1]
-- w: weights [ N X 1]

-__Outputs__:
-- choice: element from array

 Steps in which a single path maze is randomly generated with this algorthim are as followed: